jvilleda96/osticket-prereqs/README.md

     ![image](https://github.com/jvilleda96/osticket-prereqs/assets/147073936/9fd9947d-3998-4ec1-bd36-106697eb82e4)

 18) Go back to Microsoft Edge and continue setting up osTicket, fill out the information however you wish, just make sure you save usernames and passwords.
-For database setting you will have to use the           database we created in HeidiSQL and the "root" username and password.
+For the database setting you will have to use the database we created in HeidiSQL and the "root"      username and password.

     ![image](https://github.com/jvilleda96/osticket-prereqs/assets/147073936/cc821421-b4b4-455b-bc39-bd3406744139)